Teaching Assistant: Patrick Mooney

 F: A plagiarized or otherwise fundamentally dishonest paper, or one that is a profoundly and pervasively inappropriate response to the writing assignment.
 Note that plagiarism will definitely result in penalties beyond simply receiving an F on the paper.

 If you believe that the grade you received is not a fair assessment of your paper and would like to dispute it, you should write me a letter explaining specific reasons why the grade I gave you is not a good match for the paper you wrote, basing your argument on the grading rubric above.
 Note specific discrepancies based on my comments and passages from the paper.
 You should turn the letter in to me, along with a copy of your paper that has my comments on it.
 We will then schedule an appointment to discuss your grade.
+If we cannot come to an agreement at that point, you should then speak to Professor Duffy.

 You are of course welcome to talk to me about your paper even if you do not believe that the grade is unfair.
 I would be more than happy to elucidate comments, go further into material that you found interesting, or discuss how future papers can better achieve an exposition of your ideas.
 Please feel free to come to my office or schedule an appointment with me if you would like to discuss any of these topics.